Nomthandazoe/GIS-Web-Map/README.md

 *        var layer_buffer = L.geoJson(json_layer_buffer, {style:{color: 'yellow',
 *        dashArray: '5,5', fillOpacity: 0}}).addTo(map);

+Limitations and Areas for improvement
+* The application does not add Geotiff files directly
+* A legend can be added on the map
+* Implementing the functionality to export shapefiles
+* Add other geoprocessing tools such as union and intersection

 Libraries used
 * Turf.js
 Turf is a JavaScript library for spatial analysis.
 Turf is an open source project maintained by Mapbox that allows for performing spatial operations in the browser.
 Turf helps to analyze, aggregate, and transform data in order to visualize it in new ways and answer advanced questions.
 There are many functions that can be done using turf and this project turf was used to create a buffer and do an intersection.
 Turf can be added to the webpage by defining it using the url "<script src='https://npmcdn.com/@turf/turf/turf.min.js'></script>" in the head of the html document.